 Situated merely 10 kilometers from Dubrovnik, about halfway between the city and Cavtat, Mlini Beach is one of the best beaches in the Dubrovnik Riviera.
 Well-known for its lush Mediterranean vegetation, cultural and historical heritage, and excellent accommodations, this beach offers the seclusion and peace that some visitors to Dubrovnik might crave after spending a day or two in the Old Town.

-This is a sandy beach, too, which makes it more attractive than the pebble beaches that so characterize the Dalmatian coast.
+This is a sandy beach, too, making it more attractive than the pebble beaches that characterize the Dalmatian coast.
 Actually, it’s definitely one of the best sandy beaches in Dubrovnik’s general vicinity.
 There is no busy nightlife in this area.
 Instead, there are low-key eateries and charming bars for a cozy night out with friends or family.

 Pasjača Beach is a hidden beach in the Konavle region southeast of Dubrovnik.
 It’s also a very, very small beach, located 250 meters down a steep coastal cliff—you get there by descending a flight of stairs.
-In terms of sheer beauty, this is one of the best Dubrovnik beaches, a secluded stretch of small pebbles and azure-blue waters.
+This is one of the best Dubrovnik beaches, a secluded stretch of small pebbles and azure-blue waters in terms of sheer beauty.

 You can find shade against the towering cliffs or lay out a towel and soak up as many Adriatic sun rays as you want.
 A world away from the hustle and bustle of Dubrovnik, this beach does not have any bars or restaurants or any facilities at all, really.
 There is, however, an expansive parking lot at the top of the cliffs.

 Unlike most other beaches near Dubrovnik, this is not a natural beach.
 In fact, it’s almost entirely the result of human activity.
-After a number of tunnels were dug during World War II, the excess rock and sand were deposited by people, which created a man-made beach.
-Because the sea continues to reclaim the beach, it is occasionally maintained by locals who add additional pebbles and sand to ensure that this gorgeous beach continues to be enjoyable for all, tourists and locals alike.
+After several tunnels were dug during World War II, the excess rock and sand were deposited by people, which created a human-made beach.
+Because the sea continues to reclaim the beach, it is occasionally maintained by locals who add additional pebbles and sand to ensure that this gorgeous beach continues to be enjoyable for all tourists and locals alike.

-A quick drive to the south of Dubrovnik, Plat Beach lies between the towns of Mlini and Cavtat.
+A quick drive to the south of Dubrovnik, Plat Beach lies between Mlini and Cavtat’s towns.
 This beach is popular among all kinds of visitors, from families to couples and singles.
 Backed by rocks, it is completely secluded, offering ultimate privacy.
 There are few facilities or shade to be found, but the gloriously refreshing is all you need to cool down.

 That’s not to say that there’s nothing to do but sunbathing and swimming, though.
 There is, in fact, a restaurant that serves delicious Dalmatian specialties and you can enjoy beach volleyball or picigin (remember to bring your own equipment because there are no rental facilities).
 There are also outdoor showers to wash the sand off your legs and feet, as well as changing rooms.

-Make no mistake, choosing where to go in Croatia can be tough, but I think you’ll agree with some of the best beaches Croatia has to offer.
-Dubrovnik makes deciding easy.
-We have a list of great Dubrovnik accommodation, which details the best hotels in Dubrovnik, and information to assist you in deciding the best area to stay in Dubrovnik.
-In addition, check out our list of campsites near Dubrovnik if you prefer a more laid-back, outdoor vibe on your holiday.
+We have a great Dubrovnik accommodation list, which details the best hotels in Dubrovnik, and information to assist you in deciding the best area to stay in Dubrovnik.
+Also, check out our list of campsites near Dubrovnik if you prefer a more laid-back, outdoor vibe on your holiday.